Georgianera beltbucklesnake

 The other buckle features the motif of a coiled snake, crafted from steel and set with paste stones in the eyes.
 The snake motif has been popular in jewellery design since ancient times, with examples found across jewellery from ancient Greece, Rome and Egypt.
 The snake has been a powerful symbol of rejuvenation, eternity and wisdom throughout these cultures and gained widespread popularity in the Georgian and Victorian eras.

-Georgianera Beltbucklesnake
+Georgianera beltbucklesnake

 Steel and paste stones snake belt buckle c.1820, Kalmar Antiques Vault Collections